Meddhif13/SelfCheckGPT/README.md

 print(scores[0], answerability[0])
 ```

-The first call downloads the model weights and may take a moment.
+The first run downloads the model weights, so it may take a moment.

 The `run_experiments.py` script can evaluate any of the simplified
 metrics on the WikiBio hallucination dataset.
 It mirrors the evaluation